 9 Troubling Branding Mistakes and How to Avoid Them

 Your brand is your claim of distinction, backed up by the evidence of performance on that claim.
 This is the most clear, concise way to define a “brand.”
 If you’re reading this, you know how important a brand is to your success.
 A strong brand will go a long way to help you conquer the boom and bust periods that we’re all familiar with in the mortgage industry and also reach Millennials.
-While some were shutting their doors during the recession, the strongest brands were strategizing their next steps and taking action, looking into the future.
+Why do some shut their doors while others hone their strategy and take action?
+Successful organizations know and protect their brand by avoiding mistakes.
+Want to learn more, please contact us.

 Despite knowing the importance of a brand, some companies place too much focus on their product or service and fail to invest at a minimum an equal amount of time on the customer experience, or the brand.
 So, when it comes to the brand, the focus is more superficial and the end result can be disappointing for the customer.